What's the story?

 Meet the Team

-Cormac Sheehan Founder / Managing Director
+Cormac Sheehan Founder / Director

 Cormac began his marketing communications journey in the mid ’90s, DIY publishing photocopied punk fanzines and coding nerdy websites.
 Two decades later, a variety of roles in social enterprises, consultancies and not-for-profits meant that his freelance skills were in high demand.
 Having received a 2014 Australian Industry Leadership award and with his work used as Best Practice in courses on consumer behaviour, marketing and advertising at leading Australian universities, Cormac realised it was time to take things up a notch.
 He formed Purpose Communications in 2017 in order to provide ethical marketing that gets results.
-A serial entrepreneur, musician, writer and former professional athlete, Cormac left his native Ireland in 2004, subsequently living and working in London, Copenhagen and Mexico City prior to settling in Melbourne in 2010 where he now lives with his wife and two daughters.
+A serial entrepreneur, musician, writer and former professional athlete, Cormac left his native Ireland in 2004, subsequently living and working in London, Copenhagen and Mexico City prior to settling in Melbourne in 2010 where he now lives with his wife and three kids.
 He knows a thing or two about competing priorities, leading to a clear view on how to get things done: there’s always enough time, it’s just about how you organise it.
 Cormac jumps out of bed each morning with one goal: do great work which inspires pride and action in everyone who encounters it.

 Chris never knew what he wanted to do, but he knew what his talents were: a strong footballer, a great singer and an excellent negotiator.
 He understood how to make things work, how to talk and deal with people, and how to develop strategies towards achieving the best possible outcome – whatever the situation.
 This led him to study advertising in University with the purpose of “persuading anyone to buy anything at any cost in any situation”.
 Growing up in Chile, in 2013 he came to Australia where he attained his master’s degree in marketing.
 Discovering a personal fascination with consumer behaviour, market research, branding and digital, he soon found that global agencies were competing to secure his talents.
 The big fish came calling, leading to media strategy, planning and campaign management contracts with Maccas, Nike, Visa, KFC, Chilean Government, NSW-VIC-SA-QLD Government, Mazda, The Northface and many others.
 Experience accrued, he wished to leave behind the coldly calculating corporate world and begin working for Purpose.
 Chris’s life goal is to leave this world better than how he found it, and so his purpose is clear: be the best, deliver the best, work with the best.
 Why?
 To make a difference.